A partial defense of algebraic relationalism: Cases for Algebraicism

-\textit{Ad} (2), in algberaicism, in general, geometric notions are `recovered' from the algebraic objects simply via categorical duality.
+\textit{Ad} (2), in algebraicism, in general, geometric notions are `recovered' from the algebraic objects simply via categorical duality.
 For example, the spatial parthood relations are interpreted as surjective homomorphisms between algebras.
 In this way some geometric claims can be made true by the corresponding algebraic relations between fields.
 It is worth emphasizing that there is a clear sense that geometry is derived from algebras in algebraicism which is that the geometric category dual to the algebraic category of interest often lacks an intrinsic description (see Section 4.1).
-Note that categorical duality does not directly address the problem of how our ordinary claims about space is made approximately true by the underlying category, which can be rather exotic.
-This, however, is a separate substantial question in physics regarding how ordinary spacetime emerges from a more fundamental physical theory, which is not of concern here.\footnote{As an example among many, there is ongoing research on how ordinary continuous spacetime can emerge from the `causal set' that consists of partially ordered discrete events.}
+Note that categorical duality does not directly address the problem of how our ordinary claims about space and time are made approximately true by the underlying category, which may be very different from our phenomological spacetime.
+This, however, is a separate substantial question in physics regarding how ordinary spacetime emerges from a more fundamental physical theory, which is out of the scope here.\footnote{As an example among many, there is ongoing research on how ordinary continuous spacetime can emerge from the `causal set' that consists of partially ordered discrete events.}